kwur/new-kwur-site/_posts/2009-04-27-rocket-from-the-tombs.md

   </p>

   <p>
-    <a href="http://www.merryswankster.com/mp3/Rocket_From_the_Tombs_30_Seconds_Over_Tokyo.mp3">&#8220;30 Seconds&#8230;&#8221;</a> is about the famed Doolittle Raid, as portrayed in the film Pearl Harbor (or the film 30 Seconds Over Tokyo).
-In case you can&#8217;t guess from the song, the Doolittle Raid was essentially a suicide mission to bomb Tokyo.
-This song is so completely rocking and amazing that I can&#8217;t describe it.
+    <a href="http://www.merryswankster.com/mp3/Rocket_From_the_Tombs_30_Seconds_Over_Tokyo.mp3">“30 Seconds…”</a> is about the famed Doolittle Raid, as portrayed in the film Pearl Harbor (or the film 30 Seconds Over Tokyo).
+In case you can’t guess from the song, the Doolittle Raid was essentially a suicide mission to bomb Tokyo.
+This song is so completely rocking and amazing that I can’t describe it.
 GUITARS ARE BOMBS!
 DRUMS ARE BOMBS!
 YOUR BRAIN IS SHATTERED BY THE AWESOME POWER OF GUITAR-BOMBS AND EXPLODING DRUM-FLAK AS YOU BRUTALLY BOMB A CITY FROM 40,000 FEET!
   </p>

   <p>